PLP-Database-Design/wk-7a-laywright/README.md

 ## 📋 **What You'll Need**
 * 💻 A computer with internet access.
 * ✍️ A code editor (e.g., Visual Studio Code).
-* 🖥️ MySQL Workbench or another SQL database environment.
+* 🖥️ MySQL Workbench or another SQL database environment

 ---